dzzh/RIBs-wiki/iOS-Tutorial-4.md

 </array>
 ```

-As a second step, we'll introduce a new protocol `UrlHandler` in the `AppDelegate.swift`:
+We'll add a new protocol called `UrlHandler` in the `AppDelegate.swift` file:

 ```swift
 protocol UrlHandler: class {